SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

     WORD I(WORD x, WORD y, WORD z) => (y ^ (x | (~z)));

 **Functions FF, GG, HH and II:**
 Additionally, not specified in RFC-1321, it is useful to create the functions FF, GG, HH and II which provide a means for calling each of the above 4 functions in a consistent fashion.
 I have implemented each of these methods and call them from the function to process each block, rather than calling F, G, H or I directly.
-In my opinion, thsi greatly increases the readability of the code, debugging and reslience to errors.
+In my opinion this greatly increases the readability of the code, debugging and resilience to errors.
 The functions could each be reduced to one line of code but I have intentionally left the code verbose for increased readability.

 **It should be noted that the first argument should be a pointer to a WORD, rather than an actual WORD.